-Strategic Dialogue on the future of EU agriculture - European Commission Policies for the Future of Farming and Food in the European Union | OECD.

-drivers of change, the farming community, specifically farmers, their workforce, and advisors, should be able to learn and use in practice the relevant knowledge, skills, and competences, at the right time and place in a lifelong journey.
+Strategic Dialogue on the future of EU agriculture - European Commission over the shortages and mismatches of knowledge, skills and competences among the farming community working in the diverse and fast-changing contexts308.
+To be prepared and benefit from the various climate, environmental, technological, socio-economic and other relevant drivers of change, the farming community, specifically farmers, their workforce, and advisors, should be able to learn and use in practice the relevant knowledge, skills, and competences, at the right time and place in a lifelong journey.